 - Keep score to make it competitive!
 Have each group count how many passes they get in 2 minutes to see who can move the ball fastest and who is the winner!

-Let us know if these drills work for your youth or high school team.
-Make sure your players understand that the college guys practice the same things, just better and faster!
+Let us know how these drills work for your youth or high school teams.
+Make sure your players understand that the college guys practice the exact same things, just better and faster!